fxlin/p3-tee/docs/quickstart.md

 Read on for detailed steps below.

-### Terms
+## Glossary
 **TA** Trusted applications, sometimes called trustlets.
 A TA is a binary to be executed in the secure world.

 **CA** Trusted clients, or clients.
 A TA is a normal world apps invoking TAs.

 **TEE supplicant**: the OPTEE daemon running in the normal world serving clients

-**Host vs guest** The lingo of OPTEE source refers the normal world app as "host".
+**Host & guest** The lingo of OPTEE source refers the normal world app as "host".
 Be aware though: in the context of virtual machines, the PC/server where we hack & develop OPTEE code is "host" and QEMU is a "guest".
 We will be explicit in differentiating them.